-The income tax provision of \$637 million and \$1.5 billion for the second quarter and first six months of 2023, respectively, on pretax losses of \$5.3 billion and \$1.7 billion, respectively, resulted in effective income tax rates of (11.9)% and (86.8)%, respectively.
-The second quarter 2023 effective tax rate includes the impact of a charge for the acquisition of Prometheus for which no tax benefit was recognized, which unfavorably affected the tax rate by 25.1 percentage points, as well as the favorable impact of net unrealized losses from investments in equity securities, which were taxed at the U.S. tax rate.
-The effective income tax rate for the first six months of 2023 includes a 101.9 percentage point combined unfavorable impact of charges for the acquisitions of Prometheus and Imago for which no tax benefits were recognized, as well as higher foreign taxes, the impact of the R&D capitalization provision of the Tax Cuts and Jobs Act of 2017 on the Company's U.S. global intangible low-taxed income inclusion, and net unrealized gains from investments in equity securities, which were taxed at the U.S. tax rate, partially offset by higher foreign tax credits.
-The effective income tax rates of 12.0% for the second quarter of 2022 and 11.7% for the first six months of 2022 reflect the favorable impact of net unrealized losses from investments in equity securities, which were taxed at the U.S. tax rate.
+The effective income tax rate of 15.5% for the third quarter of 2023 reflects the favorable mix of income and expense.
+The effective income tax rate of 59.3% for the first nine months of 2023 includes a 44.0 percentage point combined unfavorable impact of charges for the acquisitions of Prometheus and Imago for which no tax benefits were recognized, as well as higher foreign taxes, the impact of the R&D capitalization provision of the Tax Cuts and Jobs Act of 2017 on the Company's U.S. global intangible low-taxed income inclusion, and net unrealized gains from investments in equity securities, which were taxed at the U.S. tax rate, partially offset by higher foreign tax credits.
+The effective income tax rates of 9.2% for the third quarter of 2022 and 11.0% for the first nine months of 2022 reflect the favorable mix of income and expense, as well as the favorable impact of net unrealized losses from investments in equity securities and intangible asset impairment charges, which were taxed at the U.S. tax rate.

-Non-GAAP (Loss) Income and Non-GAAP EPS
+Non-GAAP Income and Non-GAAP EPS

-Non-GAAP (loss) income and non-GAAP (loss) earnings per share (EPS) are alternative views of the Company's performance that Merck is providing because management believes this information enhances investors' understanding of the Company's results since management uses non-GAAP measures to assess performance.
-Non-GAAP (loss) income and non-GAAP EPS exclude certain items because of the nature of these items and the impact that they have on the analysis of underlying business performance and trends.
+Non-GAAP income and non-GAAP EPS are alternative views of the Company's performance that Merck is providing because management believes this information enhances investors' understanding of the Company's results since management uses non-GAAP measures to assess performance.
+Non-GAAP income and non-GAAP EPS exclude certain items because of the nature of these items and the impact that they have on the analysis of underlying business performance and trends.
 The excluded items (which should not be considered non-recurring) consist of acquisition- and divestiture-related costs, restructuring costs, income and losses from investments in equity securities, and certain other items.
 These excluded items are significant components in understanding and assessing financial performance.

-Non-GAAP (loss) income and non-GAAP EPS are important internal measures for the Company.
+Non-GAAP income and non-GAAP EPS are important internal measures for the Company.
 Senior management receives a monthly analysis of operating results that includes a non-GAAP EPS metric.
 Management uses non-GAAP measures internally for planning and forecasting purposes and to measure the performance of the Company along with other metrics.
 In addition, senior management's annual compensation is derived in part using a non-GAAP pretax income metric.
-Since non-GAAP (loss) income and non-GAAP EPS are not measures determined in accordance with GAAP, they have no standardized meaning prescribed by GAAP and, therefore, may not be comparable to the calculation of similar measures of other companies.
-The information on non-GAAP income and non-GAAP EPS should be considered in addition to, but not as a substitute for or superior to, net (loss) income and EPS prepared in accordance with generally accepted accounting principles in the U.S. (GAAP).
+Since non-GAAP income and non-GAAP EPS are not measures determined in accordance with GAAP, they have no standardized meaning prescribed by GAAP and, therefore, may not be comparable to the calculation of similar measures of other companies.
+The information on non-GAAP income and non-GAAP EPS should be considered in addition to, but not as a substitute for or superior to, net income and EPS prepared in accordance with generally accepted accounting principles in the U.S. (GAAP).